Shot in January 2018 in Pokhara, Nepal

 The experience and success of the project have inspired our team to turn Ashmina into a full-length feature film.
 The film will explore episodes in the lives of five women of different ages, from different countries and backgrounds, all facing issues that concern women around the world today.

-Ashmina is distributed by Salaud Morisset.
+Ashmina is distributed by Salaud Morisset and is Oscar Qualified.

 Dekel Berenson - Writer / Director